lannonbr/jeff-bot/readme.md

 - `GUILD_ID`: ID of discord server you are running this on
 - `CHANNEL_ID`: ID of the channel that will post automatic notifications of new releases

-Also, create a `series.json` file that will list the IDs for each series.
+Also, create a file at `data/series.json` file that will list the IDs for each series.
 If you go to a series from this page: [https://www.marvel.com/comics/series](https://www.marvel.com/comics/series), the series ID will be in the URL.

 For example: